olekscode/andCardsQR/README.md

 <img src="img/logo.svg" width=200 align="right">

 Here we demonstrate the first prototype of our solution to the problem of ineffective networking during large and medium-sized conferences.
+You can watch the video to see how it works: https://youtu.be/GtwK_A4dS3s.

 The prototype was created during the Design Thinking course at Ukrainian Catholic University.
 The business case was provided by [andCards](https://andcards.com) - a company based in South Korea that provides software for coworking spaces.

 ## Design Thinking workflow